 Barnstaple itself is a quaint little town with locations ranging from lovely independent cafes and coffee houses to vibrant cocktail bars with the character of that you would find in a bustling city.
 The town still retains its Norman Castle mound.
 Take a stroll along the beautiful Strand on the Taw riverfront (with lunch at Tea-By-The Taw highly recommended).
 Wander through Rock Park, a genteel riverside Victorian park with children's play areas.
 Go Go-Karting or 10-Pin bowling at Pottington, or take the day to indulge in some light shopping down the High Street.
 Book a walking tour of Barnstaple to discover Civil War bullet holes and a Victorian 'Den of Iniquity' in the High Street.

-On rainy days, treat yourself to a swim and sauna at the Barnstaple Hotel or tennis at the town's large indoor tennis centre on Seven Bretheren Bank.
-Also on Seven Bretheren is the large Barnstaple Leisure Centre with heated indoor pools, gym and all sorts of other activities.
+On rainy days, treat yourself to a swim and sauna at the Barnstaple Hotel or tennis at the town's large indoor tennis centre on Seven Brethren Bank.
+Also on Seven Brethren is the large Barnstaple Leisure Centre with heated indoor pools, gym and all sorts of other activities.
 Visitors are welcome at all leisure facilities all year round.